benjamincrozat/legacy-blog/posts/17-php-is-dead.md

 **The most used CMS in 2022 is WordPress.**

 Demand for content management systems (CMS) is exploding.
-Businesses always need to reach new customers through SEO, and a good CMS is mandatory to write all this content.
+Businesses always need to reach new customers through SEO, and a good CMS is mandatory for that.
 This trend will likely never fade.

 I'm not surprised that WordPress is so popular.
 It's an always-evolving CMS and it has a lot of excellent themes and plugins to help you reach your goals.